-Receptors.
-Chemical concentrations are monitored by Chemo-receptor objects, which attach to and set arbitrary bytes defined by locus IDs, as for emitters.
+3.3.4.
+Receptors Chemical concentrations are monitored by chemo-receptor objects, which attach to and set arbitrary bytes defined by locus IDs, as for emitters.
 Receptor genes specify the locus, the chemical that the receptor responds to, the gain, the threshold and the nominal output.
 Many parts of the brain and body can have receptors attached, and thus can become responsive to chemical changes.

-Biochemical structures.
-Attaching receptors and emitters to various loci within brain lobes allows widespread feedback paths within the brain, particularly in combination with reactions.
+3.3.5.
+Biochemical structures Attaching receptors and emitters to various loci within brain lobes allows widespread feedback paths within the brain, particularly in combination with reactions.
 Paths have been implemented to control synaptic atrophy and migration, and also to provide drive-reduction and learning reinforcement.
 Other neurochemical interactions are possible, such as the control of arousal.
-However, these have not been implemented, and we wait to see whether Nature can discover them for us.